 I worked out that 10000Y/day was enough to live VERY comfortably in Japan.
 I would recommend having a 10000Y note for each day you are there and you won't have to worry about getting cash out.
 It is really hard to find an ATM in Japan.
 They are not convenient at all.
 Alot of places don't have EFTPOS either.
 A really good meal for dinner with a drink or 2 might cost you 1000Y-3500Y.
 Depends how much you want to drink.
 Then entry to attractions really doesn't cost that much at all maybe you might spend 0-2000Y/day.
 I think realistically you could get by with less Y/day maybe 6-8000Y (which is about what i spent), but i found it soooooo convenient just knowing that I could whip out a 10000Y note for the day (unless i had Y left over from the previous day) and I NEVER needed to get cash out once from an ATM.

 ****** This answer of course assumes you have already paid for JR Pass and accomodation.
 But my 10000Y/day did cover me to order what ever i wanted on dinner menu, dessert, non JR public transport, entry to usual touristy things.*****

-Hope this helped you -- Have fun Japan is awesome almost 9 years ago
+Hope this helped you -- Have fun Japan is awesome about 9 years ago